 If the sun disappeared for a day, we would float out of its orbit, and be without its warmth and rays of light for eternity.
 One day without it means eons without it.
-The seas would freeze over, the All earth-dwelling lifeforms would be die, and the
+The seas would freeze over, the all earth-dwelling lifeforms would be die.

 5. If You’re Out of Sight, Make Sure People Know You’re Still There for Them

 Although the sun sometimes goes out of sight, we can still count on it for us to be there in the morning when we wake up.

 If you’re too busy to tend to everything needed of you in a single day, and aren’t getting the face time you need with loved ones due to personal objectives and goals in your own life, then just make sure those who depend on you know you will eventually get back to them and that you will keep them in mind, no matter what.

 4. Know When It’s Time To Bow Out

 Sometimes something other than ourselves needs to take center stage and bask in the limelight.
 The sun never pushes the moon out of the way right in the middle of an eclipse.

 Not only would that be impolite on the part of the sun, it would deprive everyone of one of the most marvelous astronomical spectacles known to humankind.

 A marvel of modern existence, getting solar eclipse glasses can help us see humility as an act of not just the nature of the heavens, but also as an opportunity to reflect upon how often we give the stage to others when they deserve it.